Barry Eom

 As organizations rapidly scale their use of large language models (LLMs), many teams are adopting LiteLLM to simplify access to a diverse set of LLM providers and models.
 LiteLLM provides a unified interface through both an SDK and proxy to speed up development, centralize control, and optimize LLM-powered workflows.
 But introducing a proxy layer adds abstraction, making it harder to understand how requests are processed.
 This challenge is particularly prominent when it comes to understanding model selection, performance, and cost attribution.

-We are pleased to announce Datadog LLM Observability’s native integration with LiteLLM, which enables you to easily monitor, troubleshoot, and optimize your LiteLLM-powered applications.
-With this integration, Datadog customers can:
+To address this, we are pleased to announce Datadog’s Agent integration and SDK with LiteLLM, which enable you to easily monitor, troubleshoot, and optimize your LiteLLM-powered applications.

-In this post, we’ll show you how Datadog LLM Observability’s LiteLLM integration helps engineering and AI teams gain actionable insights and accelerate troubleshooting across their LLM-powered applications.
+Together, these tools provide full-stack observability across your LLM workflows: from the initial application call, through LiteLLM, to the final response from your LLM provider.
+In this post, we’ll show you how the Datadog LiteLLM integration and SDK help engineering and AI teams gain actionable insights and accelerate troubleshooting across their LLM-powered applications.

-Datadog’s integration with LiteLLM enables you to quickly pinpoint and resolve issues across your LLM stack using rich, end-to-end tracing.
+Additionally, Datadog’s SDK with LiteLLM enables you to quickly pinpoint and resolve issues across your LLM stack using rich, end-to-end tracing.

 From initiation to response, each LiteLLM request is traced as a span that captures the full lifecycle of the interaction.
 These traces include metadata that enables performance monitoring so teams can identify latency spikes and bottlenecks, whether they stem from LiteLLM’s routing logic, delays from the underlying model provider, or issues with specific endpoints.